efflorescence88/google-homepage1/README.md

 WHAT I WILL BE BUILDING ON THIS PROJECT.

 a) Start with setting up layout for google.co.uk using containers (div) on HTML.
+b) Start styling top navigation by setting anchor elements on html and styling them.